Identify and Attract a Long-Tailed Skipper Butterfly

 These little fliers are more colorful than you might first think.
 Learn how to attract long-tailed skippers to your butterfly garden.

 The gorgeous long-tailed skipper will fool you at first.
 Seeing them in flight or from the side, you expect these little darting creatures to be a dull brown, with nothing much to set them apart except their long tails.
 But when you see a long-tailed skipper at rest, you’ll see the beautiful blue coloration that makes them such delightful butterflies to follow and photograph.

-What’s A Skipper?
 It’s understandable if your first reaction to a long-tailed skipper was, “Is that a butterfly or a moth?”
 They fly during the day like butterflies, but have some characteristics that seem to set them apart from other butterflies.
 Scientists have generally compromised by declaring skippers to be a third category, somewhere between butterflies and moths.
 To the amateur butterfly gardener, though, it makes little difference.
-(Learn more about butterflies, moths, and skippers here.)

-To attract long-tailed skippers to your yard, plant something in the legume family, like beans, peas, beggar’s tick, wisteria, etc. If you are having trouble with caterpillars from these butterflies in your vegetable garden, consider planting a separate patch of beans or peas and moving pest caterpillars to these plants instead of killing them outright.
-Adult butterflies are drawn to small flowers like lantana and pentas, but will be found on just about any good nectar plant.
+To attract long-tailed skippers to your yard, plant something in the legume family, like beans, peas, beggar’s tick, wisteria, etc. If you are having trouble with caterpillars from these butterflies in your vegetable garden, consider planting a separate patch of beans or peas and moving the caterpillars to these plants instead of harming them.
+You can draw adult butterflies to small flowers like lantana and pentas, but you’ll find them on just about any good nectar plant.